![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Our forward tilt for a split second had given me a view of distant countryside, then went dark as branches and leaves whipped across the windshield and side windows.

-Everything inside the car got a lot darker.
+Then everything inside the car got a lot darker.

 Yeah, I know it sounds ridiculous.
 But what else could I do at that moment?
 And that's what popped into my head at that instant.
+But other concerns quickly displaced that one.

 Then we suddenly stopped, completely upside down, just as I heard an ominous, loud cracking noise (accompanied on an imaginary xylophone consisting of my increasingly musical tools).
-For an instant we didn't move at all, except maybe for a gentle swaying or up and down motion (it was hard to tell exactly which).
+For an instant we didn't move at all, except maybe for a gentle sideways swaying, or up and down motion (it was hard to tell exactly which).
 Then we began to tilt.
 And ever so slowly, we rolled over again.

 And once more, the tools gave their own tinkling announcement of the fact.